-The MSc programme in technical medicine is a three-year programme.
+The MSc programme in Technical Medicine is a three-year programme.
 The official starting moment of the programme is September.
 You will focus on 1 track, either Imaging & Intervention or Sensing & Stimulation.

-- The first year will concentrate on providing a deeper theoretical understanding of the specialisation, training students in reserved procedures and clinical skills in a simulated environment and broadening their knowledge and skills in patient safety, efficiency, quality and the implementation of complex medical technologies.
+- The first year will concentrate on providing a deeper theoretical understanding of the track, training students in reserved procedures and clinical skills in a simulated environment and broadening their knowledge and skills in patient safety, efficiency, quality and the implementation of complex medical technologies.
 The tracks share the skills training and a limited number of modules as visualized in the module graph.

 - In the second year, students will do four clinical-technological internships of ten weeks each.
 One of these internship has an assignment spread across multiple departments.